-The Portfolio is a passive investor in inflation linked bonds issued by the government of the Republic of South Africa in percentages to which each bond contributes to the Government Inflation Linked Bond Index (the "Index").
+The Portfolio is a passive investor in local and foreign listed bonds which are issued by local and foreign governments and represent a proportional contribution percentage of the Citi World Government Bond Index (the "Index").
 The risk that management must control is that the Portfolio does not track the Index.

 Exposure to investment, market and operational risks arise in the normal course of investment activities in government bonds.
 The Portfolio's acceptance of risk is directly attributable to the risks associated with any investment in government bonds.
 The objectives for managing the risks associated with financial instruments held for investment purposes, as well as a brief description of the relevant risks and methods adopted to mitigate these risks are outlined in more detail below.
 The Portfolio is regulated in terms of the CISCA.
 In terms of the Act, the Manager must appoint a trustee.
-The assets of the Portfolio are held under the control of the trustee.
+The assets of the portfolio are held under the control of the trustee.

-Management monitors compliance in terms of the CISCA requirements and reports are submitted to the Financial Sector Conduct Authority (the "FSCA") on a quarterly basis.
+Management monitors compliance in terms of the CISCA requirements and reports are submitted to the Financial Sector Conduct Authority (the "FSCA") on a guarterly basis.

-Daily pricing of the Portfolio is publicly available.
+Daily pricing of the Fund is publicly available.

-The Manager's investment committee oversees management's compliance with the Portfolio's risk management framework in relation to the risks face by the Portfolio.
+The Manager's investment committee oversees management's compliance with the Portfolio's risk management framework in relation to the risks faced by the portfolio.